Galago: Characteristics

-Females maintain a territory shared with their offspring, while males leave their mothers' territories after puberty.
+Females maintain a territory shared with their offspring, though males leave their mothers' territories after puberty.
 Thus social groups consist of closely related females and their young.
 Adult males maintain separate territories, which overlap with those of the female social groups; generally, one adult male mates with all the females in an area.
 Males that have not established such territories sometimes form small bachelor groups.

-Bush-babies are sometimes kept as pets, although this is not advised because, like many other nonhuman primates, they are a likely sources of diseases that can cross species barriers.
+Bush-babies are sometimes kept as pets, and like many other nonhuman primates, they are a likely sources of diseases that can cross species barriers.
 Equally, they are very likely to attract attention from customs officials on importation into many countries.
 Reports from veterinary and zoological sources indicate captive lifetimes of 12.0 to 16.5 years, suggesting a natural lifetime over a decade.

 Galagos communicate by calling to each other and by marking their paths with urine.
 By following the scent of urine, they can land on exactly the same branch every time.
 Each species produces a unique set of loud calls that have different functions.
 One function is to identify individuals as members of a particular species across distances.
 Scientists can recognize all known galago species by their 'loud calls'.
 At the end of the night, group members use a special rallying call and gather to sleep in a nest of leaves, a group of branches, or a hole in a tree.